Masterpiece Stories

 Samuel Morse, Gallery of the Louvre, 1831–1833, Terra Foundation for American Art, Chicago, IL, USA.

-Morse included several interesting figures in The Gallery of the Louvre, including himself in the center looking over his daughter Susan’s shoulder as she paints.
+Morse included several interesting figures in The Gallery of the Louvre, including himself in the center, looking over the shoulder of his possibly daughter, Susan, as she paints.
 Also, we see a woman painting alone at the easel, this is presumably his late wife, Lucretia Pickering, and the writer James Fennimore Cooper stands in the corner gesturing to his daughter.

 Richard Habersham, a portraitist and former roommate of Morse, is painting a seascape in the forefront, and emerging from the long hall is Horatio Greenough, a sculptor whom Morse met in Paris and who went on to create a colossal marble monument to George Washington.
 We also see a woman and child with their backs to us, who appear to be from Brittany; this serves as a reminder that the Louvre was open to people from all walks of life.